123162/Task-solution/README.md

 # 🩺 Medical Semantic Search

+## FEEDBACK

+I have completed the testing process.
+I welcome your feedback and comments on areas for improvement.
 This project is a semantic search engine for medical text.
 User questions are converted into embeddings and matched against a Weaviate vector database to retrieve the most semantically relevant answers.

 ## 🚀 Features